 At this point I began painting at the top of the waterfall, finishing each section before I moved to the next.
 Because I’d planned the whole painting with the color study and sketches, I could see the finished work clearly in my head.
 All I needed to do was put what I’d envisioned onto canvas.

 I deviated a little from my vision by slightly adjusting the shapes and sizes of the rocks.
 Small sketches don’t always translate perfectly when you blow them up, although I remained fairly close to my sketch and the initial block-in.
 Studies and sketches help, but my most important tool is my memory.

-With the addition of some thick paint in the foreground whitewater, I completed Spring Waterfall (oil, 30×40).
+With the addition of some thick paint in the foreground whitewater, I completed Spring Waterfall (oil, 30 x 40).

-To learn more about Lipking’s process in the feature article “Drawing Out the Riches,” by Louise B. Hafesh, click here and order the November 2008 issue of The Artist’s Magazine.
+Discover more about Lipking’s process in “Drawing Out the Riches” by Louise B. Hafesh in this past issue of The Artist’s Magazine.